 Marriage, nationality and right of citizenship

 Marriage has no impact on the right of citizenship.
-Married people retain their own right to cantonal and municipal citizenship.
+The married couple retain their own cantonal and municipal right of citizenship.

 A marriage between a Swiss citizen and a foreigner allows the latter to obtain facilitated naturalisation under the conditions stipulated in article 27 of the Federal Nationality Act and under those conditions which took effect on 1 January 2018 as stipulated in the new article 21 of the Nationality Act.